- Jessica Perks

 Although socializing may be a seamless activity for some people, and something to look forward to, others may find it extremely difficult, especially when social anxiety comes into play.
 Social anxiety is an anxiety disorder that occurs when an individual experiences constant and excessive fear of situations that involve social aspects.
 This fear can cause individuals to avoid social situations which they feel could result in judgement from others or embarrassment.
 It is also common for those with social anxiety to experience panic attacks because of social situations.
 Social anxiety can range from being scared to being in crowded places or even having a short conversation with someone.
 As a result of social anxiety, individuals are highly inclined to avoid any social situations and as a lot of daily activities involve some sort of social interaction, this can result in major isolation and disruption to everyday life.

 Social anxiety can seem like a daunting and impossible fear to approach.
 If this sounds like something you may be struggling with, you might want to take our free Social Anxiety test to see where you stand with social anxiety.
 Another way to begin the journey of overcoming social anxiety is with exposure therapy.
 Exposure therapy has been clinically suggested to treat social anxiety.
 It works by slowly exposing you to social situations where anxiety may occur and helps you to create coping strategies and ways to manage the anxiety that may arise.
-At oVRcome you can access exposure therapy from the comfort of your own home.
-When you sign up to oVRcome’s Social Anxiety exposure therapy programme you will receive a VR headset and complete programme equipped to treat social anxiety.
+At oVRcome, you can access exposure therapy from the comfort of your own home.
+When you sign up for oVRcome’s Social Anxiety exposure therapy program you will receive a VR headset and a complete program equipped to treat social anxiety.